CookiePLMonster/CookiePLMonster.github.io/_mods/need-for-speed-hot-pursuit-2-ps2/triggers-control-mappings.md

 date: 14-04-2024
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v1.7.5712.

 This patch adds four "modern" control schemes to the game, with throttle/brake sensitivity tuned for the range of triggers.
 Those are:
 * Setup E -- a cut mapping from the prototype builds of Hot Pursuit 2.
 * Setup F -- mapping inspired by the Xbox version of Underground.